muhannedalogaidiedu/PromptEngineering/White-Paper.md

 The shift from **command-based interaction** to **cognitive prompt engineering** is the foundation of next-generation AI.
 Those who master *Prompt Thinking Design* today will lead tomorrow’s development of autonomous **AI reasoning agents** — systems that think, plan, and act with clarity of purpose. ✨

----

-Would you like me to format it further as a **whitepaper-ready PDF** (with cover, sections, and design elements)?